ibm-cloud-docs/monitoring/api/python-client.md

 {: #python-client-token-auth}

-You must specify a Sysdig endpoint, and the Sysdig token that is associated to the team that you want to manage with the Python client.
+You must specify a {{site.data.keyword.mon_short}} endpoint, and the Sysdig token that is associated to the team that you want to manage with the Python client.
 {: note}

 Complete the following steps from a terminal: